Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-\paragraph{Existing result: Data Processing Equalities for combined simple noise} As a first step, we can show that our framework subsumes the existing result proved by \citet{williamson2022information}.
-In our taxonomy, their combined noise takes the name of combined simple noise.
+As a first step, we can show that our framework subsumes the existing result proved by \citet{williamson2022information}.
+We give our own proof in \cref{sec:proof4}.
+In our taxonomy, their ``combined noise'' corresponds to our ``combined simple corruption''.